RanjeethaChandreGowda/test/README.md

 <Class>ClownFish defines it’s behaviour.
 Refer <code>size(),color(),behaviour()<code>
 <Class>Shark defines it’s behaviour.
 Refer <code>size(),color(),behaviour()<code>
 Unit test is performed to test the results for the expected vs actuals.

+# 3. Dolphins are not exactly fish, yet, they are good swimmers#Solution Details

+Created <Class>Dolphin.
+Composition is implemented to invoke the methods of Class<Fish>.
+Unit test is performed to verify the results of expected vs actual